-Defendants' argument comes down to whether Plaintiffs are experiencing an actual or imminent injury that gives Plaintiffs standing and makes their claims ripe.
-Defendants mainly contend that Plaintiffs are not injured because the Mandate will not impact Plaintiffs until after the safe harbor period ends, $\frac{7}{7}$ and because the Mandate may be modified in the future to offer Plaintiffs and other religious organizations an accommodation that is absent from the current version of the Mandate.
-Defendants' contentions, however, should be rejected because Plaintiffs are concretely injured by the Mandate now, regardless of the safe harbor period or the supposed accommodation. $\underline{8}$ /
+Defendants' argument comes down to whether Plaintiff is experiencing an actual or imminent injury that gives Plaintiff standing and makes its claims ripe.
+Defendants contend that Plaintiff is not injured because the Mandate will not impact Plaintiff until after the safe harbor period ends, / and because the Mandate may be modified in the future to offer Plaintiff and other religious organizations an accommodation that is absent from the current version of the Mandate.
+Defendants' contentions, however, should be rejected because Plaintiff is concretely injured by the Mandate now, regardless of the safe harbor period or the supposed accommodation.